Tighter 'uniform bounds for Black-Scholes implied volatility' and the applications to root-finding: Tighter bounds of implied volatility

 \end{rem} \begin{rem} The bound $L_2(c)$ is tighter than any lower bound in the form of $2k/U(1-c)$, including that in Eq.~\eqref{eq:l_inv}.
 For any upper bound $U(c)$, the symmetry of $L_2(c)$ implies

-Therefore, $L_2(c)$ can also be used for the limit of $c\downarrow 0$ with a fixed $\kk$~\cite[Prop.~4.6 and Thm.~4.4]{tehranchi2016bound} and for the limit of $c\downarrow 0$ and $\kk\uparrow\infty$~\cite[Prop.~4.9 and Thm.~4.8]{tehranchi2016bound}.
+Therefore, $L_2(c)$ can also be used for the limit of $c\downarrow 0$ with a fixed $\kk$~\citep[Prop.~4.6 and Thm.~4.4]{tehranchi2016bound} and for the limit of $c\downarrow 0$ and $\kk\uparrow\infty$~\citep[Prop.~4.9 and Thm.~4.8]{tehranchi2016bound}.
 In contrast, Proposition~\ref{p:up2lo} later offers a transformation that changes an upper bound into a lower bound that is always tighter than $L_2(c)$. \end{rem} \begin{rem} In addition to the $c\downarrow 0$ limits, $L_2(c)$ is also an accurate approximation for the $c\uparrow 1$ limit.
 Based on the proof, $L_2(c)$ is accurate when $\Phi(d_1) \gg e^\kk \Phi(d_2)$, which is when $\sigma\uparrow \infty$ or $c\uparrow 1$.
 Indeed, $L_2(c)$ is a better lower bound than $L_1(c)$, which has no dependency on $k$, as $c\uparrow 1$ for large $k$ values (see Figure~\ref{fig:bound_p}). \end{rem}

-We switch focus to the upper bounds.
-Tehranchi \cite[Thm.~3.1]{tehranchi2016bound} stated a generic method of determining an upper bound.
-We present the theorem without proof, but reorganized via the option delta. \begin{prop}[\mbox{\cite[Thm.~3.1]{tehranchi2016bound}}] The following is an upper bound of $\sigma$:
+We switch focus to the upper bounds. \citet[Thm.~3.1]{tehranchi2016bound} stated a generic method of constructing an upper bound.
+We present the theorem without proof, but reorganized via the option delta. \begin{prop}[\mbox{\citet[Thm.~3.1]{tehranchi2016bound}}] The following is an upper bound of $\sigma$: